hcoop-504/cybersecurity-portfolio/ctf/linux-privilege-escalation-ctf-writeup.md

 I selected **CVE-2025-32463** because it matched the detected sudo version and fit the challenge requirement that the vulnerability be from 2025.
 This satisfied the third challenge question.

 **Obstacles Encountered:**
-The main obstacle here was ensuring that I did not confuse the intended userland vulnerability with the unrelated kernel CVEs also displayed by LinPEAS.
+The main obstacle here was ensuring that I did not confuse the intended user vulnerability with the unrelated kernel CVEs also displayed by LinPEAS.

 **Adjustments:**
 I stayed focused on the challenge wording and chose the vulnerability directly tied to the detected sudo version.